 See below for opportunities facilitated by Training & Development professionals.

 Professional Development Circles

-Join us as we launch 2 new Professional Development Circles this spring: How to Learn & Grow through Difficult Times and Women's Leadership.
+Join us for our Professional Development Circle this summer: How to Learn & Grow through Difficult Times.

 Register via the Professional Education Portal.

 What is a Professional Development Circle (PDC)?

 A PDC is a small, organized group of professionals bounded by a common interest in a topic and a commitment to learning together.
 The goal of a T&D PDC is 3-fold: